Hanoi

 Photo: vntrip

-Hau Lau (literally “the tower in the back”) was built of brick and consists of a basement and 3 floors above.
-The Pagoda was constructed for the use of princesses and queens.
+Hau Lau (literally “the tower in the back”) consists of a basement and 3 floors above.
+Old people used the Pagoda for the use of princesses and queens.
 The French called Hau Lau “Pagode des Dames”.
 At the end of the 19th century, Hau Lau was severely damaged, after which the French rebuilt the monument as today.

 6. D67 House and tunnel